 Before October 2021, Vancouver, Canada was probably not a city that was on most Singaporeans’ travel wishlists.
-However, all that changed when a Vaccinated Travel Lane (VTL) between Canada and Singapore was announced on 9 October, providing an avenue for vaccinated Singaporeans to holiday in the country without needing any quarantine.
-The kicker was the 11 October 2021 reveal that Singapore Airlines would be starting seasonal non-stop flights to Vancouver from Changi Airport in December.
+However, all that changed when Canada is now open for quaratine-free travel from Singapore, providing an avenue for vaccinated Singaporeans to holiday in the country without needing any quarantine.
 Now, Vancouver is a word on every potential traveller’s lips.
 If you’re one of those who are wondering, “What’s there to do and see in this under-rated city?”, here are some travel tips and suggestions!

 1. Soak in the exquisite natural surroundings